Hate speech laws in Canada: Provisions of The Saskatchewan Human Rights Code

 The Saskatchewan Human Rights Code, 2018 provides that no person is to publish or display any publication, statement, emblem or other representation that "exposes or tends to expose to hatred any person or class of persons on the basis of a prohibited ground."
 The provision also states that nothing in the section restricts the right to freedom of expression under the law on any subject.
 The "prohibited grounds" are defined to include religion; creed; marital status; family status; sex; sexual orientation; disability; age; colour; ancestry; nationality; place of origin; race or perceived race; receipt of public assistance; or gender identity.

 An individual who believes they have been the target of hate publications can file a complaint with the Saskatchewan Human Rights Commission, which then investigates the complaint.
-If the Commission believes the complaint has merit, the Commission applies to the Saskatchewan Court of Queen's Bench for a hearing.
-If the Queen's Bench upholds the complaint, it can order remedies of a civil nature, which may include monetary damages for injury to dignity or self-respect.
+If the Commission believes the complaint has merit, the Commission applies to the Saskatchewan Court of King's Bench for a hearing.
+If the King's Bench upholds the complaint, it can order remedies of a civil nature, which may include monetary damages for injury to dignity or self-respect.
 An appeal lies to the Saskatchewan Court of Appeal.
 Breach of the hate publication provision is not an offence.